Trips and Itineraries for Santiago

-Top Places To Visit 512 Spots
+Top Places To Visit in Santiago 512 Spots

 Lastarria is the neighborhood I stumbled upon almost accidentally by joining the Foto-Ruta tour.
 I haven’t heard of this barrio before but was incredibly thrilled and inspired by walking through the streets and taking photos.
 Lastarria is the hip part of Santiago with heaps of restaurants, street art and little alternative shops.
 Head to the Flea Market on the weekend and find some unique antiques or old books or enjoy the street painters, jugglers and other artists.
 The neighborhood offers a lot of cultural institutions and events.
 The city’s Museum of Visual Arts can be found here as well as some alternative cinemas and theatres.
 Head up to the hill Cerro St. Lucia on the edge of the neighbourhood for a bit of quiet.
 You’ll see the skycrapers of Santiago with the Andes in the background and will get a great overview of the city from above.
 The hanging gardens, the big terrace and the main square Neptuno (on the food of the hill) should not be missed on your trip to Santiago.
 Café Recommendation: A bit hidden but still in walking distance, you find Cafe Mesié Quiltro(Rosal 384).
 They sell really good coffee and some amazingly tasty and fresh dishes.
 Getting there: Get off Metro Station Universidad Católica.